-Have all executive board members work together to develop a budget to explore the full range of funding sources and projected expenses.
+Have all executive board members work together to develop and approve a budget to explore the full range of funding sources and projected expenses.
 Referencing budgets from previous years can be helpful when developing a current or projected budget for an organization.
 Student organization officers can access previous budgets under "Files" and upload their own under the "Accounting Book" tab on your organization's SOCO page.

 When developing a budget, it is important to be both realistic and conservative.
 A well-organized budget has two components - income and expenses.
-Income may include fundraising revenue, HUA grants, departmental funds, and any other planned revenue sources.
-Calculate projected income and as a rule, subtract 10% in case a funding source falls through.
+Income may include fundraising revenue, HUA and other Harvard grants, departmental funds, donor contributions, and any other planned revenue sources.
+Calculate projected income and as a rule, subtract 10% to be conservative or in case a funding source falls through.
 Expenses include any funds the organization plans to spend throughout the year.
-Project expenses for all planned events, including potential costs for supplies, promotional materials, HUPD details, ticketing, AV/media, custodial fees, and licensing.
+Project expenses for all operational expenses, including planned events, retreats, travel, supplies, promotional materials, HUPD details, ticketing, AV/media, custodial fees, and licensing.

 It is fiscally responsible to make every attempt to stay within your set budget.
+Any significant variations from the budget should documented in financial reports and reviewed by student officers.
 Keep track of all expenditures, deposits, and other income and work to ensure financial transparency.

 While most organizations elect a treasurer or other financial officer to manage financial matters, more than one person must understand the financial operations of the organization.
 Make sure organization members, especially event organizers or program chairs who spend money, understand the organization's financial operations for events and initiatives.
+This can be accomplished by periodically comparing actual income and expenses against the budget and reporting financial results to the student organization executive board and members.